Justin Coombes: In Indra's Net

 Coombes became known for his fine art photography, and this is the first time since his childhood that he has exhibited his drawings: the exhibition is in part a homage to the science fiction comics and films of the artist’s youth such as 2000AD and Return of the Jedi.
 Through combining his drawings with his own poetry, Coombes playfully and hopefully envisions a future in which the urgent climate issues we must address have created a ‘spiritual science’, in which humanity’s needs are balanced with those of all other species.

-The exhibition and associated programme is supported using public funding by the National Lottery through Arts Council England.
+The exhibition and associated programme are supported using public funding by the National Lottery through Arts Council England.